CAFriendly

 The most active months for plant growth in Southern California are during the months of March, April and May.
 Revive your garden or landscape by clearing out debris from old plants or areas that may have been impacted by dramatic heat or cool weather.

 Start building your sustainable garden and look for some of the plants below at your local nursery to start your joruney to build a garden with California native plants.
 Add color to your landscape when you create a sustainable landscape with drought-tolerant plants, shrubs and trees.
+Read more about California native plants and find the plant that best fits your yard on the Be Water Wise website.

 Medium Plants: Baja Fairy Duster, Bush Germander, California Lilac, Cleveland Sage, Lion's Tail, Mexican Bush Sage, Rosemary, and White Sage.